Civil War Monument

 Today, Carver County is a growing suburban community that strikes a balance between its agricultural roots and modern developments.
 The county's natural beauty, including the picturesque Lake Minnetonka, has drawn many residents seeking a peaceful and scenic environment.
 With its strong sense of community and commitment to preserving its history, Carver County continues to thrive and attract new residents, while honoring its past.

-This timeline provides a concise overview of the key events in the history of Carver County, Minnesota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Carver County, Minnesota.

 • 1855: Carver County is established as a county in the state of Minnesota.